 DAY 16: Napo Wildlife Center – Coca – Quito

 Early morning will be your last opportunity to appreciate the rainforest’s colorful birds.
 After breakfast you’ll depart for Coca and from there, fly to Quito.
 A boxed lunch is provided en route to keep hunger at bay.
 At the airport your guide will be waiting to bring you to your hotel, where you’ll stay before catching your international flight home.

 Delve into the beguiling urban hub and awe-inspiring natural wonders of this compact South American country during a personalized tour of Ecuador with Kuoda.
 Contact us today!

-Like the sound of this Galapagos Islands tour?
-Get in touch with Kuoda and we’ll start devising your very own customized Ecuador private travel experience.
+Like the sound of this Ecuador Galapagos tour?
+Get in touch with Kuoda and we’ll start devising your very own customized Ecuador vacation.

 - Visit indigenous communities and learn about local ways of life from the people who know it best: the locals themselves!

 - Find your way around the South American kitchen during cooking classes with acclaimed local chefs.

 - Learn about time-honored Andean weaving techniques and admire the impeccable leather crafts of the region.